wprender/cloudbreak-docs/docs/openstack.md

     instance](operations.md#ssh-to-the-hosts) of every cluster you'll create with this credential.
     - The **SSH username** for the OpenStack instances is **centos**.

 >Any other parameter is optional here.
+You can read more about Keystone v3 [here](http://developer.openstack.org/api-ref-identity-v3.html).

 >`Public in account` means that all the users belonging to your account will be able to use this credential to create clusters, but cannot delete it.